MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 match_with_guard(0); // returns 3
 ```

-Guard expressions have access to the variables bound in the pattern, and can use them in the guard.
+Guard expressions can reference variables bound in the pattern during evaluation.
-However, it is important to note that variables are by immutable reference only in guards regardless
+However, note that _variables are only available as immutable reference in guards_ regardless
-of the pattern being matched -- even if there are mutability specifiers on the variable -- or if the
+of the pattern being matched -- even if there are mutability specifiers on the variable or if the
 pattern is being matched by value.

 ```move